skltp-incubator/vp-camel/jenkins/docker/README.md

 Choose one of the following methods to create and run a Jenkins docker container.

 ### 3.1.
 Commands to start from docker-compose
-esetExecute these commands in the folder where this README and `docker-compose.ýml` file are located.
+Execute these commands in the folder where this README and `docker-compose.ýml` file are located.
 1. `docker-compose up`.
 This command build the docker image and starts the Jenkins docker container.

 ### 3.2 Commands to start from Dockerfile